sanity-io/next-sanity/packages/next-sanity/README.md

 ### Should `useCdn` be `true` or `false`?

 You might notice that you have to set the `useCdn` to `true` or `false` in the client configuration.
-Sanity offers [caching on a CDN for content queries][cdn].
-Since Next.js often comes with caching, it might not be necessary, but there are some exceptions.
+Sanity offers [caching on a CDN for queries][cdn].
+Since Next.js has its own caching, using the Sanity CDN might not be necessary, but there are some exceptions.

-The general rule is that `useCdn` should be `true` when:
+In general, set `useCdn` to `true` when:

 - Data fetching happens client-side, for example, in a `useEffect` hook or in response to a user interaction where the `client.fetch` call is made in the browser.
 - Server-side rendered (SSR) data fetching is dynamic and has a high number of unique requests per visitor, for example, a "For You" feed.

-And it makes sense to set `useCdn` to `false` when:
+Set `useCdn` to `false` when:

 - Used in a static site generation context, for example, `getStaticProps` or `getStaticPaths`.
 - Used in an ISR on-demand webhook responder.